-The total pension liability for the June 30, 2014 measurement date was determined by an actuarial valuation as of July 1, 2013, which was rolled forward to June 30, 2014.
-The total pension liability for the June 30, 2013 measurement date was determined by an actuarial valuation as of July 1, 2013.
+The total pension liability for the June 30, 2015 measurement date was determined by an actuarial valuation as of July 1, 2014, which was rolled forward to June 30, 2015.
 This actuarial valuation used the following actuarial assumptions, applied to all periods in the measurement.

 TPAF

 Inflation Rate 2.50%

 Salary Increases:

 2012-2021 Varies based

 on experience

 Thereafter Varies based

 on experience

 Investment Rate of Return 7.90%

 Mortality Rate Table RP-2000

 Period of Actuarial Experience July 1, 2009 -

-Study Upon Which Actuarial June 30, 2012
+Study Upon Which Actuarial Assumptions were Based June 30, 2012

-Assumptions were Based